EXCLUSIVE-Angola's oilfield debts to energy majors hit $1 billion - sources

 An asset auction announced by Angola on June 14, the sources added, is tied to its previously unreported failure to pay so-called cash calls to which it is contractually bound in order to maintain the fields.

-"Sonangol has been unable to meet its financial requirements in some of the blocs most needing investment," a banking source told Reuters, adding the international firms had in some cases taken Angola's share of production in lieu of declaring a formal default to avoid confronting the host country.
+"Sonangol has been unable to meet its financial requirements in some of the blocs most needing investment," a banking source told Reuters, adding the international firms had in some cases taken Angola's share of production in lieu of money owed.

+"The international companies have been very tolerant ... declaring a default would put Sonangol in a non-voting position within the concession and when you're dealing with a host country that is very delicate," the source added.

 Sonangol and Angola's ministry of mineral resources and petroleum did not respond to a Reuters request for comment.

-Sonangol has offered stakes in 8 fields, including a 10% chunk of its 45% holding in the giant Block 31 which is operated by BP and a 10% stake in the TotalEnergies-operated block 15/06, its oil minister said.
+Sonangol has offered stakes in eight fields, including a 10% chunk of its 45% holding in the giant Block 31 which is operated by BP Plc BP.Land a 10% stake in the Eni-operated ENI.MIblock 15/06, its oil minister said.

 The assets on offer could raise at least $2 billion, two of the industry sources said.